bdpedigo/bdpedigo.github.io/_pages/defense.md

 **Why:**
-The PhD defense is also traditionally somewhat of a celebration - if you're seeing this, you've been a helpful part of Ben's journey towards getting a PhD, and he is grateful for that!
+The PhD defense is also traditionally somewhat of a celebration - if you're seeing this, you've been part of Ben's journey towards getting a PhD, and he is grateful for that!
 You are welcome to join the fun and hear about Ben's research, but there is absolutely *no pressure to attend or watch on Zoom.*